 You can get a Star Card at the same DMV office where you get a driver’s license.
 Go to http://itd.idaho.gov/itddmv/ for a list of county and city locations that issue driver’s licenses and ID cards with or without the Star.

-Star Card will be available in Idaho in early 2018.
+The Star Card is now available in Idaho.
 Check your current driver’s license or ID card:

 - If it expires before Oct.
 1, 2020, you can get a Star Card when it’s time to renew